Stanisław Albrecht Radziwiłł: Marriages

+In 1966, they purchased Turville Grange in Buckinghamshire, for £55,000 (approximately £1,330,000 in modern equivalency) as a family country home.
+It was sold after the divorce in 1974 to Henry Ford II.

 He died on 27 July 1976, in London, six days after his 62nd birthday.
 His body was interred in the crypt of St Anne's Church at Fawley Court.

 Title

 According to Debrett's, although known as Prince Radziwiłł in Britain, on becoming a British subject and in keeping with standard practice, Radziwiłł strictly needed permission from Queen Elizabeth II to use his princely title.
 The Radziwiłł family held the title Prince of the Holy Roman Empire since the early 16th century.
 However, noble titles were abolished in Poland and Austria.